gneu77/rx-signals/README.md

 :warning: This documentation is work in progress for the upcoming 3.0.0 version.
 There is however no good reason to use 2.x over 3.0.0-rc24, so please start with the rc-version (3.0.0 will be the first version I'm going to advertise publicly, so it's more like a 1.0 in reality.).
+2.x is deprecated and will NOT be maintained in any way.

 3.0.0-rc24 is better than 2.x in any aspect and the code is production-ready.
 It's mainly documentation that needs improvement for a final realease (though 2.x had no documentation at all, apart from doc-strings).